-The description of the assessment law and protest and appeal grounds on this website is for general informational purposes and is not a comprehensive summation of Iowa assessment law.
+The description of the assessment law and protest and appeal grounds is for general informational purposes and is not a comprehensive summation of Iowa assessment law.
 This information should be not construed as legal advice.

 General Principles of Assessment Law

-The following are statements of Iowa law generally applicable to all assessment protests and appeal grounds.
+The following are statements of Iowa law that generally apply to all assessment protests and appeal grounds.

 To be competent evidence, the evidence must comply with the statutory scheme for property valuation for tax assessment purposes.
 Soifer v.
 Floyd Cnty.
 Bd. of Review, 759 N.W.2d 775 (Iowa 2009).

 For most property types, assessments are to be set at actual fair market value.
 To arrive at market value, Iowa law prefers the use of recent normal, arm's length sales of the subject or comparable properties.
 Iowa Code 441.21(1).